Codecademy/docs/content/python/concepts/math-module/math-module.md

 ---
-Title: "Math Module"
+Title: 'Math Module'
 Subjects:
-  - "Computer Science"
+  - 'Computer Science'
-  - "Data Science"
+  - 'Data Science'
-  - "Web Development"
+  - 'Web Development'
 Tags:
-  - "Methods"
+  - 'Methods'
-  - "Constants"
+  - 'Constants'
 CatalogContent:
-  - "learn-python-3"
+  - 'learn-python-3'
-  - "paths/computer-science"
+  - 'paths/computer-science'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 Python has a built-in `math` module that we can use for mathematical tasks.
 This module provides access to the mathematical functions defined by the C standard.